industrial-edge/notifier-api/docs/Postman.md

   - [Clear one notification](#clear-one-notification)
   - [Raise one notification](#raise-one-notification)

 Postman is an API platform for using and testing APIs in a simple way.
 To execute the Notifier OpenAPI via Postman, it is necessary to create a header key **'Cookie'** and set your current cookie string.
 Otherwisse the request will fail with state **401 "Unauthorized"**.
+You can copy the cookie string for your Edge device for example via the development tools in the browser.

 ![postman_header](/docs/graphics/postman_header.png)

 A **postman collection**, that contains all the following requests, can be downloaded [here](/src/postman_collection.json) and imported into Postman.
+Please keep in mind to change the cookie string to your current one within all requests.

 ## List all notifications